Drive my Car

 We planned this summer with considerable care.
 We needed to coordinate The Wife’s program with my summer teaching, the end of her day job, and our moving plans.
 We had to budget our resources between grad programs, moving costs, living expenses.
 We sketched timelines on legal pads.
 We clacked away on calculators.
 We pondered what we had to do, and what we could do without.
 We contemplated what we enjoy and what we’re reluctant to endure.

 One of those things, for me, is flying.
 I don’t like it.
 I never have, particularly.
 I’m not actually afraid (though it can freak me out occasionally).
 Rather, it seems like cheating.
 And when you destroy distance, you tend to devalue whatever matter is contained within.
 So maybe seventy percent of the North American continent becomes, insultingly, the “flyover” region.
 No. I won’t stand for that.
-We, in this society, are already so violently anti-materialistic; we need no encouragement in casting aside the materials of this world like offal, discarding matter more easily than we cast aside ideas.
-We destroy things, kill people, and worship ideas.
+We, in this society, are already so violently anti-materialistic; we need no encouragement in casting aside the viscera of this world like offal, discarding good matter far more easily than we ever cast aside bad ideas.
+We destroy things, kill people, and worship beliefs.
 And to think that getting in a plane is a solution — the best solution, the only solution — to the problem of space, even thinking that space is a problem — I find this at best lazy thinking and at worst the root of all that is fucked up about our species at the moment.